 Plant and animal species evolve and become extinct as part of the natural life process over very long periods of time.
-From fossil records, scientists have calculated the long-term rate of extinction for many species.
-The protection of endangered species initially arose from evidence that the extinction rate has significantly accelerated in the most recent period of earth's history.
-The underlying concerns are that gene pools will lose important diversity necessary for adaptation and that we will lose the benefits these species may provide us (i.e., medicine, nutrient cycles, and food).
+From fossil records, scientists have recorded and calculated the long-term rate of extinction for many species.
+The protection of endangered species initially arose from evidence that the extinction rate has significantly accelerated in the most recent period of Earth's history.
+The underlying concerns are that gene pools will lose important diversity necessary for adaptation and that we will lose the benefits these species may provide us (i.e., ecological services, nutrient cycles, food and medicines).

-Under the federal Endangered Species Act (ESA) (1973), 575 animals (including invertebrates) and 746 plants are listed currently as threatened or endangered.
-A total of 1,135 listed species have approved recovery plans in place.
-In Oregon, 52 animals and 60 plants are listed under the state and/or federal Endangered Species Acts.
+Under the federal Endangered Species Act (ESA) (1973, as amended), 599 animals (including invertebrates) and 794 plants are listed currently as threatened or endangered nationwide.
+A total of 1,138 listed species have approved recovery plans in place.
+In Oregon, 52 animals and 59 plants are listed under the state and/or federal Endangered Species Acts.
+The U.S. Fish and Wildlife Service also lists fish and wildlife species as federal candidate species (taxa for which the Fish and Wildlife Service has sufficient biological information to support a proposal to list as endangered or threatened).